avetica/filter_stackview/README.md

 ---
 ### Security Vulnerabilities
-If you discover any security vulnerabilities, please send an e-mail to Avetica via l.verhoeven@avetica.nl.
+If you discover any security vulnerabilities, please send an e-mail to Avetica via security@avetica.nl.

 ---
 ### License